BruceTrindade/CoalaMobile/README.md

 # koala mobile - Application for business management

 In order to study android native development with kotlin, I decided to develop this app to practice knowledge.
-The goal is that: Once the app has all the functional requirements developed, publish it on Google Play to gain knowledge of all stages of app development, from idea to in-store publishing.
- ***
 Application Functional Requirements:
 - [x] RF01: At least two login options
 - [x] RF02: Login with Email